heapwolf/telenode/README.md

 # NOT READY YET!
 A WORK IN PROGRESS!

 # Synopsis
-Multi-vendor celular network services for node.js
+Multi-vendor cellular network services for node.js

 # Motivation
 Everything else sucks